 First: Fixed or Locking Swivel Front Wheel

-Jogging style strollers come with either a permanently fixed front wheel or a locking swiveling front wheel.
+Jogging-style strollers come with either a permanently fixed front wheel or a locking swivel front wheel.
 When jogging, having the front wheel fixed (or in locked mode) is a must!
-This ensures that the stroller tracks straight and doesn't shoot off in an unexpected direction as it goes over a bump or loose debris.
-This feature also makes turning difficult, so you aren't able to accidentally make a sharp turn at high speed and risk rolling the stroller with your baby on-board.
-Some serious runners believe that a fixed wheel is the only way to go for running, and as a result they shy away from the options with a locking swivel wheel.
-However, in our tests we discovered that this isn't as big of a concern as it used to be.
-Some of the new swivel wheel designs have locking mechanisms that not only lock the wheel with little to no play at all, but the swivel wheel adds functionality to the stroller that makes it easier to use for everyday activities outside of running.
+The locked wheel ensures that the stroller tracks straight and doesn't shoot off in an unexpected direction as it goes over a bump or loose debris.
+This feature also makes turning difficult, so you aren't able to accidentally make a sharp turn at high speed and risk rolling the stroller with your baby on board.
+Some serious runners believe that a fixed wheel is the only way to go for running, and as a result, they shy away from the options with a locking swivel wheel.
+However, in our tests, we discovered that this isn't as big of a concern as it used to be.
+Some of the new swivel wheel designs have locking mechanisms that lock the wheel with little to no play at all.
+The rotating wheel adds functionality to the stroller that makes it easier to use for everyday activities outside of running.

 A swivel front wheel offers better maneuverability and easier navigation in tight or crowded spaces like a store or festival.
 All of the swivel wheel products we reviewed can lock the front wheel in place, a necessity for jogging.
 However, some of the locked swivel wheels aren't as stable as a fixed-front wheel.
-We gave an Editors' Choice award to the Thule Urban Glide and the BOB Revolution Flex because we feel both are an exception to this dated belief that fixed wheel is best.
-When the front wheel is locked, both products perform better than their fixed wheeled counterparts made by the same companies.
+We gave an Editors' Choice award to the Thule Urban Glide 2 and the BOB Revolution Flex 3.0 because we feel both are an exception to this dated belief that fixed wheel is best.
+When the front wheel is locked, both products perform better than their fixed-wheeled counterparts made by the same companies.

-You might ask, "If the Thule Urban Glide performs as well as a stroller with a fixed front wheel, and it offers the maneuverability of a swivel wheel, why would I consider a fixed wheel stroller?"
-Well, you may not want too.
-We understand this statement flies in the face of a long held belief in the world of runners, but the newer swivel wheeled strollers performed as well, or better than, the fixed options in our tests.
+You might ask, "If the Thule Urban Glide 2 performs as well as a stroller with a fixed front wheel, and it offers the maneuverability of a swivel wheel, why would I consider a fixed wheel stroller?."
+Well, you may not want to.
+We understand this statement flies in the face of a long-held belief in the world of runners, but the newer swivel wheeled strollers performed as well or better than the fixed options in our tests.

-We believe the Thule Urban Glide 2 has the best features for both worlds, and that serious runners and occasional hobbyists alike will enjoy their quality and performance no matter what the day has in store.
+We believe the Thule Urban Glide 2 has the best features for both worlds and that serious runners and occasional hobbyists alike will enjoy the quality and performance no matter what the day has in store.
 Alternatively, our professional runner/tester indicated she preferred the BOB Revolution Flex 3.0 over the competition.
 The BOB Rambler is similar enough to the Revolution that you might consider this swivel wheel winner if budget is a concern.

 Second: Adjustable Handlebar

 What kind of suspension to consider will depend on how often you plan to run and the kind of surfaces you plan to run on.
 In short, the rougher the ground, the better the suspension should be.
 Many of the cheaper models in our review did not have individual shocks, which leads us to believe that the manufacturers don't really expect you to run with them.
 Our Best Value winner, the Baby Trend Expedition, is a good example of this.
 Its lack of shocks and adjustable tracking make it a poor choice for serious runners, but its other features make it good for moving over uneven surfaces.

 Fourth: Additional Features